100-Mile Shopping Tour

 Folk art, Amish quilts, and a renowned fiber art studio highlight this slow-paced community shopping scene.

-This bustling lakeside town hosts a premier furniture and home decor shop, a hub for Shakespeare-themed items, and one of the truly unique farms in the state where you can buy organic beef, pork, and poultry.
+This bustling lakeside town hosts a premier furniture and home decor shop, clothing store, plant boutique, locally-made goods and one of the truly unique farms in the state where you can buy organic beef, pork, and poultry.

 A trip over Death’s Door to shop the island is a breathtaking experience.
 After 30 minutes soaking in the scene from the Washington Island Ferry, you’ll discover two lovely lavender farms offering gifts, plus books, souvenirs, and imported products.